drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 **Memory Reduction: 81.9%**

-Data type optimisation reduced the DataFrame size from 39.58 MB to 7.15 MB — an 81.9% reduction — by downcasting each column to its smallest fitting type.
-The `Rating` column alone shrunk from 8 bytes per value (int64) to just 1 byte (int8), since ratings only range from 1 to 5.
+Data type optimisation reduced the DataFrame size from 39.58 MB to 7.15 MB, achieving an 81.9% reduction by downcasting each column to its smallest fitting type.
+The `Rating` column alone decreased from 8 bytes per value (int64) to just 1 byte (int8), since ratings only range from 1 to 5.

-**Note on load time:** The optimised load was slightly slower (+0.35 s) because Pandas performs additional work during loading — casting each column to the specified type and parsing the `Date` column into datetime64 format.
+**Note on load time:** The optimised load was slightly slower by 0.35 seconds because Pandas performs additional work during loading.
+These include casting each column to the specified type and parsing the `Date` column into datetime64 format.
 This small upfront cost is worthwhile because all subsequent operations on the optimised DataFrame will be faster and consume significantly less memory.

-This trade-off is a key insight: data type optimisation is not about making loading faster — it is about reducing the long-term memory footprint so that downstream processing is more efficient and scalable.
+This trade-off is an important insight.
+Data type optimisation is not intended to improve loading speed.
+Instead, it focuses on reducing long term memory usage so that downstream processing becomes more efficient and scalable.

 ---